 Then draw up a loop from the next two stitches (These are the only two that are not connected to the previous star.)

 Yarn over and pull through all 6 loops.
 Ch 1 to form the eye.

 Repeat this until there is one stitch left.

-NOW: this is where many tutorials tell you to just hdc in the last stitch.
-But like I mentioned early, this can leave a gaping hole.
+Many tutorials tell you to just hdc in the last stitch.

-So, instead, make a hdc2tog over the stitch from the last leg of the star, plus the last stitch.
-As follows:
+Instead, make a hdc2tog over the stitch from the last leg of the star, plus the last stitch.

 YO, draw through all 4 loops on hook.
 Hdc2tog finished!

 Step 5: Learn Row 2